Favignana: Geography

 Favignana is the largest of the three principal Egadi Islands, with a land area of 19.8 km2.
 The island is often described as having a "butterfly" shape.
 Favignana town is located on a narrow isthmus connecting the two "wings", which have quite different characteristics.
 The eastern half of the island is largely flat, while the western half is dominated by a chain of hills of which Monte Santa Caterina is the tallest at 314 m.
 It is topped by a fort, originally established by the Saracens.
 It was used by the Italian military and closed to the public.
 It has now been abandoned.
 A number of small islands are situated off the south coast of Favignana.

+Municipal government

+Favignana is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
+Since 1994 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1946 to 1994 the mayor was chosen by the legislative body.
+The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

+Since 1994, the mayor of Favignana is directly elected by citizens, originally every four, then every five years.

 Main sights

 The island is famous for its caves of calcarenite rock (locally known as "tufo") and the ancient fishing technique of tonnara, with the trapping and mattanza (slaughter) of bluefin tuna.
+It hosts the historical Tonnara di Favignana.

 As the island consists mainly of calcareous rocks, there are few beaches on the island; however, it is a popular site for scuba diving, snorkeling, and for day trips from nearby Trapani.